Skip to content

 In brief:

-• A Secretary of State API is a software tool that allows an application to request business information from all SoS online portals in the US at once.
+• A Secretary of State API is a tool that allows businesses to request information from all SOS online portals in the U.S. at once

-• SoS APIs speed up the business verification process while reducing the risk of human error.
-It also frees up compliance agents to work on other tasks.
+• SOS APIs speed up the business verification process significantly, while reducing the risk of human error

-Unfortunately, getting business information online from Secretary of State portals is filled with pitfalls: non-standardized user interfaces, account registration requirements, and fee payments.
-But there’s a better way to get business information from Secretary of State online portals: using an API.
+Unfortunately, getting business information online from Secretary of State portals is filled with challenges like non-standardized user interfaces, account registration requirements, and fee payments.
+But there’s a better way to get business information from Secretary of State online portals: using an SOS API.

 Let’s first talk a bit more technically about what Secretary of State APIs are and how they work.